Universal Credit Advice for Council Tenants

 What Universal Credit means to you if you are a council tenant.

-Each year from April you must log onto your UC journal and complete a change of circumstances with your new rent charge by signing on to your Universal Credit account here.
-If you have not done this, it's not too late, please update it now with the change from 6 April 2020.
+Each year from April you must log onto your UC journal and complete a 'Confirm your housing costs'.
+You can access your Universal Credit account here.
+If you have not done this, it's not too late, please update it now with the change from 4 April 2022.
 Failure to do this will result in rent arrears owing.
 You can find your rent charge by using the Tenants' Self Service.

 If you need support with making your claim, please see the Citizens Advice Scotland pages

 You can get access to the internet at:

 When you claim Universal Credit online, you need to provide an address for your landlord.
 For West Lothian Council tenants this is:

 Howden South Road

 You will also need to verify your rent costs.
 For help with this please visit your local CIS office or use the contact details on this page.
 For more information on what you will need before you apply, please see the Citizen's Advice Bureau's page.

 Universal Credit will be paid monthly into your bank account.
 This means you'll have to start managing your money across the whole month.
 You will find it useful to set up Direct Debits and standing orders for bills, like your rent and utilities.
 In some cases, you can request an Alternative Payment Arrangement.
 You can request that your Housing Element of Universal Credit is paid directly to West Lothian Council as your landlord.